hashicorp/consul/website/source/docs/guides/semaphore.html.markdown

 page_title: "Semaphore"
 sidebar_current: "docs-guides-semaphore"
 description: |-
-  This guide demonstrates how to implement a distributed semaphore using the Consul Key/Value store.
+  This guide demonstrates how to implement a distributed semaphore using the Consul KV store.
 ---

 # Semaphore

-This guide demonstrates how to implement a distributed semaphore using the Consul Key/Value store.
+This guide demonstrates how to implement a distributed semaphore using the Consul KV store.
 This is useful when you want to coordinate many services while restricting access to certain resources.

 ~>  If you only need mutual exclusion or leader election,